alphazframework/zest-docs-latest/docs/controller.md

 	    public function about()
 	    {
 	        echo view::SetTemplate("Home/index.html",[
-	    'header' => 'PHP Tamplet engine',]); //you will learn more about view/tampleting in later this is for accessing view }
+	    'header' => 'PHP Template engine',]); //you will learn more about view/template engine in later this is for accessing view
+	    }

 	}